 Come Rain or Shine

-Collaborative product of the USDA Southwest Climate Hub and the DOI Southwest Climate Adaptation Science Center.
+This podcast is a collaborative product of the Southwest Climate Adaptation Science Center and New Mexico State University.
 We highlight stories to share the most recent advances in climate science, weather and climate adaptation, and innovative practices to support resilient landscapes and communities.
-We believe that sharing forward thinking and creative climate science and adaptation will strengthen our collective ability to respond to even the most challenging impacts of climate change in one of the hottest and driest regions of the world.
+We believe that sharing forward-thinking and creative climate science and adaptation solutions will strengthen our collective ability to respond to even the most challenging impacts of climate variability in one of the hottest and driest regions of the world.

 Episodes